zstyblik/grafana.org/source/blog/2015-10-28-Grafana-2-5-Released.md

 ### Breaking changes
 There have been some changes to the data source plugin API.
 If you are using a custom plugin check that there is an update for it before you upgrade.
-Also the new time picker does not currenty support custom quick ranges like the last one did.
-This will likey be added in a future release.
+Also the new time picker does not currently support custom quick ranges like the last one did.
+This will likely be added in a future release.

 ### Changelog
 For a detailed list and link to github issues for everything included in the 2.5 release please view the [CHANGELOG.md](https://github.com/grafana/grafana/blob/master/CHANGELOG.md) file.

+### What's next for Grafana?
+If this release does not excite you then maybe the next one will.
+Starting next week work on integrating alerting into Grafana, in a non-intrusive and composable way, will begin.
+We have already spent a lot of time discussing this feature with the Grafana user community, done UI mocks, etc. You can join the discussion and view mocks ups at [Issue #2209](https://github.com/grafana/grafana/issues/2209).
+Another top priority will be a table panel and more ways to visualize metrics.

 - - -

-### <a href="http://grafana.org/download">Download Grafana 2.5 now</a>
+#### <a href="http://grafana.org/download">Download Grafana 2.5 now</a>

 #### Thanks to project sponsors
 * [Squarespace](http://www.squarespace.com)